nuhyamin1/edge-spectrum/README.md

 - JWT for authentication
 - Bcrypt for password hashing
 - Nodemailer for email services
+- Multer middleware for file uploads
-- Socket.IO for real-time communication
+- Static file serving for profile pictures

 ## Getting Started